 Julia was born and raised in Gaffney, South Carolina.
 She graduated Phi Beta Kappa from the University of South Carolina with a BA in Theatre and Dance and is a proud sister of Chi Omega sorority.
 While in college, Julia, with the help of her Mama and Daddy, opened a dance studio in Gaffney, SC offering classes in Tap, Jazz, Ballet and Clogging.
-After seventeen years of serving as artistic director and building award winning dance teams, Julia sold her dance studio and is thrilled that her hometown community still has a terrific studio in which to study her first love…dance.
+After seventeen years of serving as artistic director and building award winning dance teams, Julia sold her dance studio and is thrilled that her hometown community still has a terrific studio, The Southern Dance Academy, in which to study her first love…dance.

 In pursuit of her musical theater dreams, Julia left the sweet embrace of the South and landed smack dab in the middle of New York City.
 Her Southern heritage and clogging skills helped her land a dream job in the original cast of Broadway’s Tony Award winning revival of Annie Get Your Gun, appearing opposite Bernadette Peters and Tom Wopat.
 In the National Tour of Annie Get Your Gun, Julia played the conniving “Dolly Tate” and understudied the role of “Annie Oakley.”
 She played “Mrs. Potiphar” in the National Tour of Joseph and The Amazing Technicolor Dreamcoat, opposite Donny Osmond.
 She was also cast in the national tour of Victor/Victoria, in the Broadway workshop of Tommy Tune’s, Easter Parade, and was in the cast of the Hollywood Bowl’s 2012 production of The Producers directed by Tony award winning, director/choreographer, Susan Stroman.
 Her favorite regional theater credits include playing “Panacea” in Funny Thing Happened On The Way To The Forum at both the Pittsburgh Public Theater and the Redondo Beach Performing Arts Center and Whoopee at Theater Under The Stars in Texas.

-As an actor, Julia’s TV credits include: Modern Family, Vegas,The Closer, Up All Night, Ugly Betty, Hollis & Rae (pilot), Retreat (pilot), Jake in Progress, Titus, The Man Show, PBS Rogers and Hart Special, The Tony Awards and she was the “Oscar Girl” at the 81st Annual Academy Awards.
+As an actor, Julia’s TV credits include: Modern Family, Vegas,The Closer, Up All Night, Ugly Betty, Hollis & Rae (pilot), Retreat (pilot), Shalom Y’all (pilot), Jake in Progress, Titus, The Man Show, PBS Rogers and Hart Special, The Tony Awards and she was the “Oscar Girl” at the 81st Annual Academy Awards.
 Julia also created and executive produced a reality pilot for E! titled, Growing Up Broadway.